-In addition to our continued efforts to reauthorize and increase funding for the COPS and Byrne-JAG programs, we are also fighting to preserve the original intent of the COPS Program: to support the hiring and retention of community police officers.
-In recent years, the COPS Program has shifted away from its original intent and has become a tool to move a distinct political agenda including policies such as "implicit bias" training, "procedural justice" and "police legitimacy".
-These policies were pushed at the expense of critical funding for the hiring and retention of officers.
-That funding should have been focused on officer and community safety measures such as lowering response time for emergency calls and two officer patrol units.
+In addition to our continued efforts to reauthorize and increase funding for the COPS and Byrne JAG programs, we are also fighting to preserve the original intent of the COPS Program: to support the hiring and retention of community police officers.
+The COPS Program should not be used as a tool to move a distinct political agenda at the expense of critical funding for the hiring and retention of officers as well as officer and community safety measures such as lowering response time for emergency calls and two officer patrol units.
 NAPO strongly supports fully funding the COPS Hiring Program and maintaining the program's original intent - helping states and localities hire and retain community police officers to ensure they can protect and serve America's communities efficiently and effectively.